 - Comprehensive care, that addresses health issues and problematic gum growth

-If you would like to learn more about treating your excessive gum growth with a prosthodontic procedure at our Chicago, IL practice, schedule a consultation with Dr. Fondriest by calling 847-234-0517.
+If you would like to learn more about the process of getting a prosthodontic makeover, we invite tyou to come in for a second opinion in our Chicago area location.
+Schedule a consultation with Dr. Fondriest by calling 847-234-0517.
 We look forward to providing you with specialized care.